sUMMARY

 Founder of The Nonverbal Group

 My name is Blake Eastman and I am the founder of The Nonverbal Group.
-My entire life has been dedicated to Psychology and Nonverbal Behavior and I have started several companies fueld by my passion to better understand human behavior.
+My entire life has been dedicated to Psychology and Nonverbal Behavior and I have started several companies fueled by my passion to better understand human behavior.
 Here are some highlights.

 I was an adjunct psychology professor at the City University of New York for 6 years where I taught General Psychology, Developmental Psychology, and Group Dynamics.
 My academic roots are in forensic psychology with an emphasis on psychological testing.